Andre601/mkdocs-materialx/docs/customization.md

 !!! warning "Theme extension prerequisites"

-    As the [`custom_dir`][custom_dir] setting is used for the theme extension process, Material for MkDocs needs to be installed via `pip` and referenced with the [`name`][name] setting in `mkdocs.yml`.
+    As the [`custom_dir`][custom_dir] setting is used for the theme extension process, MaterialX for MkDocs needs to be installed via `pip` and referenced with the [`name`][name] setting in `mkdocs.yml`.
 It will not work when cloning from `git`.